ocplatest/MCW-Machine-Learning/Hands-on lab/Gettingstarted.md

 # Getting Started with Lab

-1. Once the environment is provisioned, a virtual machine (JumpVM) and lab guide will get loaded in your browser.
+1. Once the environment is provisioned, a virtual machine (Kali inux VM) will get loaded.
 Use this virtual machine throughout the workshop to perform the the lab.
 1. To get the lab environment details, you can select **Lab Environment** tab.

    ![](images/udacity-01.png "Lab Environment")